-The proposed legislation of the CARES Act includes multiple sections aimed at providing direct and indirect financial relief to businesses and individuals severely affected by the COVID-19 pandemic.
-Division A of the Bill addresses direct financial relief to small business concerns around the country through temporary amendments to the Small Business Association (“SBA”) 7(a) Loan Program.
+The CARES Act's proposed legislation includes multiple sections aimed at providing direct and indirect financial relief to businesses and individuals severely affected by the COVID-19 pandemic.
+Division A of the Bill addresses direct financial relief to small business concerns around the country through temporary amendments to the Small Business Association ("SBA") 7(a) Loan Program.

 Please note it may be the case that a separate application will be required relating to the amended program.